Leave It All to Me: Commercial performance

-"Leave It All to Me" debuted and peaked at number 100 on the US Billboard Hot 100 chart dated January 12, 2008, giving Cosgrove and Bell their first Hot 100 hit in the United States.
+"Leave It All to Me" debuted and peaked at number 100 on the US Billboard Hot 100 chart dated January 12, 2008.
+It gave Cosgrove and Bell their first Hot 100 hit in the United States.
 The song lasted for one week on the chart.
-The single also charted at number 83 on the US Pop 100 chart.
+The single also charted at number 83 on the US Pop 100 chart dated January 19, 2008.

 Promotion and impact

-The official music video for "Leave It All to Me" was released in 2008.
-The video was later released to Cosgrove's YouTube channel on September 28, 2010.
-Cosgrove would perform "Leave It All to Me" during her first headlining 2011 concert tour the Dancing Crazy Tour.
-Bell joined Cosgrove to perform the song at Club Nokia, with his appearance gathering cheers from the crowd.
-In January 2017, it had been around six years since Cosgrove released her second extended play High Maintenance, and took a break from making music to attend college at the University of Southern California.
-Bell wished she came back to making music and shared a throwback video of him and Cosgrove dancing to the song.
+The official music video for "Leave It All to Me" was released in 2008 and was later uploaded to Cosgrove's YouTube channel on September 28, 2010.
+Cosgrove performed the track during her first headlining tour, the Dancing Crazy Tour, in 2011, with Bell joining her onstage at Club Nokia, where his appearance drew cheers from the audience.
+In January 2017, Bell shared a throwback video of himself and Cosgrove dancing to the song and said he hoped she would return to recording music following her hiatus to attend the University of Southern California.

-In April 2017, Noah Cyrus revealed that she was a huge fan of iCarly.
-Cyrus made a video of herself lip-syncing the song and would later post it on her Instagram account.
-In June 2021, rapper DDG released a freestyle that samples the track.
-The freestyle begins with the intro of the original theme song and features a section of Cosgrove's opening verse before transitioning into DDG's verse.
-Throughout 2022, former Victorious actor and DJ Matt Bennett performed the song live during some of his DJ concert sets.
-In July 2023, during the 2023 SAG-AFTRA strike, Jaidyn Triplett, who was cast in the show's revival, posted a video on Twitter of herself singing the show's theme song.
-The video also featured Cosgrove, Nathan Kress, and Jerry Trainor dancing in the background.
+The track regained attention in June 2021 when American rapper DDG released a freestyle sampling the track, using its introduction and part of Cosgrove's opening verse.
+In 2022, American actor and DJ Matt Bennett performed the track during his DJ sets.
+In July 2023, the song drew renewed media coverage during the 2023 SAG-AFTRA strike when Cosgrove, Nathan Kress, and Jerry Trainor joined Jaidyn Triplett on a picket line as she sang the track.